Awards for “Related Actions” under the SEC Whistleblower Program

 A “self-regulatory organization” means any national securities exchange, registered securities association, registered clearing agency, the Municipal Securities Rulemaking Board, and any other organizations that may be defined as self-regulatory organizations under Section 3(a)(26) of the Exchange Act (15 U.S.C.
 78c(a)(26)).

 Note though that a related action must be “based upon” the original information provided by the whistleblower to the SEC.
-As clarified in a recent order awarding $54 million to two whistleblowers, the “based upon” requirement entails a showing that “the same information that the whistleblower provided to the Commission must have been provided to the other authority and that information must have itself directly contributed to the other authority’s investigative or litigation efforts leading to the success of that authority’s enforcement action.
+As clarified in an order awarding $54 million to two whistleblowers, the “based upon” requirement entails a showing that “the same information that the whistleblower provided to the Commission must have been provided to the other authority and that information must have itself directly contributed to the other authority’s investigative or litigation efforts leading to the success of that authority’s enforcement action.
 In other words, the whistleblower must demonstrate actual reliance [by the other agency] on the whistleblower’s original information.”

 SEC Whistleblower Lawyers